chrisgrieser/obsidian-quadro/README.md

 Quadro assigns codes to whole paragraphs, these data files should be split up into smaller segments.

-When a code is assigned, a link to the corresponding code file and a unique ID are appended to the paragraph:
+When a code is assigned, a link to the corresponding Code File and a unique ID are appended to the paragraph:

 ```md